snowplow/documentation/docs/understanding-tracking-design/understanding-events-entities/index.md

 ---
-title: "Understanding events and entities"
+title: 'Understanding events and entities'
-date: "2020-02-13"
+date: '2020-02-13'
 sidebar_position: 20
 ---

-**Snowplow** is an _event collection platform_.
+**Snowplow** is an *event collection platform*.
 Once you have set up one or more [Snowplow trackers](/docs/collecting-data/index.md), every time an event occurs, Snowplow will generate a packet of data to describe the event and send that event into your Snowplow data pipeline.

 ## What is an event?